 We organise occasional conferences and seminars on issues of current constitutional importance, attended by leading experts from the civil service, academia and the legal profession as well as senior politicians.
 Recent topics have included the future of the Union; reform of the Human Rights Act; prospects for a UK Constitutional Convention and the constitutional consequences of Brexit.

 Our academic staff carry out in-depth research on constitutional topics, often focussed on issues which have not been widely studied.
-Recent and current projects include an interview-based investigation of the ways in which members of the House of Lords understand their role as ‘constitutional guardians’; the constitutional implications of referendums and the evolving role of Parliamentary Select Committees.
+Recent projects have included an examination of the practical impact of the ‘First-Past-the-Post’ electoral system; the weakening of the ‘good chap’ system of government; and a study of the inner workings of British political parties.

 Supporting the United Kingdom Constitutional Law Association